-The SPF program is open to all local governments in British Columbia outside of Metro Vancouver.1
+The SPF program is open to all local governments in British Columbia outside of Metro Vancouver.

 A local government may sponsor an application for an Ultimate Recipient.
-This will count as one of that local government's applications and the local government will be responsible for ensuring that all obligations under the CCBF SPF program are met - including program and project reporting.
-Refer to Section 9 of this guide for further information.
+This will count as one of that local government's application and the local government will be responsible for ensuring that all obligations under the CCBF SPF program are met - including program and project reporting.

-Ultimate Recipients are defined as: a local government; a non-municipal entity, including forprofit, non-governmental and not-for-profit organizations located and operating in British Columbia; and BC Transit.
+Ultimate Recipients are defined as: a local government; a non-municipal entity, including for-profit, nongovernmental and not-for-profit organizations located and operating in British Columbia; and BC Transit.1

-Islands Trust and Okanagan Basin Water Board are considered eligible applicants under the SPF Capacity Building Stream
+1 Islands Trust and Okanagan Basin Water Board are considered eligible applicants under the SPF Capacity Building Stream